World War 3 Fears Grow After Syria Strikes: Russia And Iran Warn Of Consequences

 — Al Jazeera News (@AJENews) April 14, 2018

-Chemical weapons were banned after WW1 due to its devastating effects.
+Chemical weapons were banned after WW1 due to their devastating effects.
 While the legality of chemical weapons used in Syria is unclear, it is considered a red line for many UN nations.
 The Syrian government has been accused of using chemical weapons in the past in the form of sarin gas.